FSMA: Automated Temperature Control Systems Facilitate Compliance

 What to Look for in an Automated Temperature Control System

 - Should be compact, lightweight, water- and dust-resistant.

 - Should allow an inspector to carry it easily.

 - Should connect to a cloud-based system via a non-proprietary wireless technology standard, such as Bluetooth®.

 - Should operate at the push of a button to measure, record and save temperature data, including time and location.

-- Should be easy to clean and sanitize.
+- A digital food safety thermometer should be easy to clean and sanitize.